• Skip to primary navigation

 A scoop of vanilla ice cream on top of a rhubarb crisp.

 Fresh Rhubarb baked with an oatmeal topping in a delicious Rhubarb Crisp!
-Make this dessert with fresh or frozen rhubarb and enjoy all year long.
+Make this dessert with fresh or frozen rhubarb and enjoy it all year long.
 The delicious tartness of the rhubarb is a perfect balance with the sweet oatmeal topping.

 Rhubarb crisp with an oatmeal topping in a glass dish.